Das-Kollektiv/tdme2/README.md

 	- very small implementation of a scripting language without byte code, VM or what ever
 	- runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
 	- can be easily extended by writing state machine machine states and script methods in C++
-	- works with the following data types: boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array and map
+	- works with the following data types: boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and sets
 	- when calling script methods/returning from methods it does not use references or pointers but only value by copy
 	- supports user script functions and recursion
 	- supports kind of references by optionally assigning back argument values to variables